 Agile Mobile App Development and Testing

-All Testdroid product have been built for test automation.
+Bitbar Testing is built for pure test automation, continuous testing and scalable testing.
 However, sometimes for sake of exploratory testing, the manual test session is required.
-The remote manual access to devices on our data centers complements this offering and occasionally developers want to make sure their apps work just like they’ve planned – and this is where our Testdroid Interactive is extremely useful.
+The remote manual access to devices on our data centers complements this offering and occasionally developers want to make sure their apps work just like they’ve planned.

 Ideal Characteristics of Mobile Test Automation

-Test Automation relies real mobile devices (Android, iOS) and offers the possibility to test mobile apps and websites instantly and effectively using test automation frameworks.
-Our infrastructure is build to support unlimited number of simultaneous test runs, meaning that you can select any number of devices for your test run.
+Test Automation offers the possibility to test mobile apps and websites instantly and effectively using test automation frameworks.
+Our infrastructure is built to support an unlimited number of simultaneous test runs, meaning that you can select any number of devices for your test run.

 - Automation without Complexity – Automated testing can increase the depth and scope of tests and significantly improve software quality.
 Lengthy and thorough tests — often not doable with manual testing — can be run automatically.
 Automated tests can easily execute thousands of complex test cases during every test run, providing coverage that is simply not possible with manual testing.